microsoft/monaco-editor/website/playground/monaco.d.ts.txt

         /**
          * Search the model.
          * @param searchString The string used to search.
 If it is a regular expression, set `isRegex` to true.
-         * @param searchScope Limit the searching to only search inside this range.
+         * @param searchScope Limit the searching to only search inside these ranges.
          * @param isRegex Used to indicate that `searchString` is a regular expression.
          * @param matchCase Force the matching to match lower/upper case exactly.
          * @param wordSeparators Force the matching to match entire words only.
 Pass null otherwise.